Hibiscus Children’s Center Helps Youth Heal Through Mental Health Services

 Every day, we witness youth, just like Tommy, whose lives are transformed through the love, care and Mental Health Services provided by Hibiscus Children’s Center.

-He is feeling “blessed”, according to him, and smiles everyday with intentions of bettering himself.
-Tommy has spent eight months in the care of Hibiscus Children’s Center and is getting ready to turn 18 years old this summer.
+Tommy has also begun the healing process through mending relationships with some family members that he never thought would respect or accept him.
+According to Tommy, he is “feeling blessed” and smiles everyday with intentions of bettering himself.
+Tommy has spent eight months in the care of Hibiscus Children’s Center and is getting ready to turn 18 years old.
 During his time at Hibiscus, we have been able to be the agents of change in the life of this young man and help prepare him for a successful future.
 His Counselor shared, “I am so proud of Tommy because he had nothing and now has everything.”
 His hard work and motivation has paid off and Tommy is prepared to move forward in life and create a strong future for himself.